acoadou/alpaca-cpp/README.md

 * `alpaca::ClientException` – Other 4xx errors that are not covered above.
 * `alpaca::ServerException` – 5xx server side failures.

-All of these derive from `alpaca::ApiException`, which still exposes the raw response headers via `headers()` and parses numeric `Retry-After` hints into `std::optional<std::chrono::seconds>` through `retry_after()`.
+All of these derive from `alpaca::Exception`, which still exposes the raw response headers via `headers()` and parses numeric `Retry-After` hints into `std::optional<std::chrono::seconds>` through `retry_after()`.
 When you receive `429` or `503` responses you can inspect the optional delay to drive a